shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 ### 5\.
 Managing or Discontinuing Your License Offer

-As the Licensor of your VODs under your instance of the VOD Reaction License, you have the flexibility to decide which of your VODs are offered under these terms and when you might choose to discontinue offering these terms for future reuses of your VODs.
-To maintain clarity with your community, continuously and clearly indicating the applicable license status (e.g., "VOD Reaction License applies" or "All Rights Reserved") on a per-VOD basis (such as in video descriptions) is highly desirable, especially when you are making changes to your licensing approach or managing a mix of licensed and unlicensed VODs.
+As the Licensor of your VODs under your instance of the VRL, you have the flexibility to decide which of your VODs are offered under these terms and when you might choose to discontinue offering these terms for future reuses of your VODs.
+To maintain clarity with your community, continuously and clearly indicating the applicable license status (e.g., "VRL applies" or "All Rights Reserved") on a per-VOD basis (such as in video descriptions) is highly desirable, especially when you are making changes to your licensing approach or managing a mix of licensed and unlicensed VODs.

 #### 5.1 Stopping the Offer for Future Reuses

-If you decide you no longer want to offer your VODs (or specific VODs) under this VOD Reaction License for *new, future* reuses:
+If you decide you no longer want to offer your VODs (or specific VODs) under the VRL for *new, future* reuses:

 <details>
 <summary>Do Not Delete Your Existing License Document.</summary>